 4.2.1.
 Know Your Rights:

-You should be knowledgeable of the rules and legislation governing work in your area.
+You should know the rules and legislation governing work in your area.
 Keep an understanding of the rules regarding overtime hours, notice periods, and compensation Entitlements.

 4.2.2.
 Check Employment Agreement: